johanix/draft-johani-dnsop-multi-provider-requirements/draft-johani-dnsop-multi-provider-requirements-00.md

 ### Requirements

 1) The zone owner specifies that provider A and provider B both sign the zone and serve the zone.
-That A and B take full control over the NS RRset and that parent zone scans for CDS/CDNSKEY/CSYNC.
+Providers A and B take full control over the NS RRset and the parent zone scans for CDS/CDNSKEY/CSYNC.

 2) The zone owner provides both providers with an unsigned copy of the zone.
    The zone SHOULD NOT include the apex CDS, CDNSKEY, CSYNC, DNSKEY, and